zalando/skipper/docs/reference/scripts.md

 `sleep(number)` function pauses execution for at least `number` milliseconds.
 A negative or zero duration causes `sleep` to return immediately.

+## Enable and Disable lua sources

+The flag `-lua-sources` allows to set 5 different values:

+* "file": Allows to use reference to file for scripts
+* "inline": Allows to use inline scripts
+* "inline", "file": Allows to use reference to file and inline scripts
+* "none": Disable Lua filters
+* "": the same as "inline", "file", the default value for binary and library users

 ## Available lua modules

 Besides the [standard modules](https://www.lua.org/manual/5.1/manual.html#5) - except